How To Transfer Website From WordPress.com To WordPress.orgPosted by TotalDC

 Free blogging platforms are easy to start on and great for testing out if you enjoy blogging.
 But free platforms have a lot of limitations and you don’t really own your free blog so if or when you are getting more serious it’s a good idea to move your website to a web host and have a self-hosted blog with WordPress.org.

-Then keep reading and in this post I will show you how to move your blog from WordPress.com to WordPress.org very easily.
+Then keep reading and in this post I will show you how to transfer website from WordPress.com to WordPress.org very easily.

 Export Your WordPress.com Blog